Car Bursts Into Flames After Doing Doughnuts for Crowd in Anaheim Parking Lot

 A car burst into flames shortly after doing doughnuts in front of a crowd at an Anaheim parking lot early Monday morning.

-The incident occurred about 12:30 a.m. in the Walmart parking lot in the 400 block of North Euclid Avenue at Anaheim Plaza.
+The incident occurred about 12:30 a.m. in the parking lot near Walmart and Ross at Anaheim Plaza on North Euclid Avenue, said Officer Heinzel with the Anaheim Police Department.

 Jaime Guzman, who works security in the area, said he was doing a checkpoint tour when he saw a crowd gathered in the parking lot.

 Three or four cars were taking turns doing doughnuts as a crowd of between 50 and 100 people watched, Guzman said.
+A second security guard, Lamont Hightower, estimated there were 50 to 60 spectators.

 The final car went to do his spins and “right away smoke comes,” Guzman said.